-Lighting at the onshore substation site will be designed to reduce light pollution where feasible (e.g., downward lighting, motion-detecting sensors).
+Lighting at the onshore substation and Hampton Road substation sites will be designed to reduce light pollution where feasible (e.g., downward lighting, motion-detecting sensors).
 Buildings will be a combination of cladded steel frame and concrete buildings, designed to match the style and visual character of the surrounding urban landscape, and are proposed to be painted a light gray or white color.
 The Applicant will continue to work with local stakeholders throughout the permitting process and will submit final building architectural design details in the EM&CP as part of the Article VII approval process for the NY Project.